Wellness center

 Surgical hair restoration relocates hairs from a stable donor zone to areas with visible loss.
 It can improve coverage when donor density and pattern fit, but it does not change the biology affecting native hairs.

-A stem cell-based approach may be considered when your priority is scalp environment support and follicle performance, especially in diffuse thinning.
+A stem cell based approach may be considered when your priority is scalp environment support and follicle performance, especially in diffuse thinning.
 For some patients, combination strategies make sense.
-The deciding factor is not the trend.
-It is whether the mechanism matches your pattern.
+The deciding factor is not the trend, it is whether the mechanism matches your pattern.

 Why AgeRejuvenation Fits Central Florida Patients

 AgeRejuvenation is built for people who want clear reasoning.
 We operate as a functional medicine clinic, which means hair restoration decisions can be supported by medical oversight, diagnostics, and physiology-based planning under one roof.
+Our stem cell hair restoration care is structured around candidacy, tracking, and realistic goals.

 Locations